Cuban Convertible Pesos (CUC)

 Note that the international CUC exchange rate varies depending on the establishment where the exchange takes place.
 The airport Cadecas and some at higher-end hotels (with exchange rates displayed on a back-lit sign) have higher rates for exchanging foreign currency than at normal Cadeca counters or banking facilities, since they serve a captive audience with fewer lineups.

-Visa and Mastercard are widely accepted in Cuba.
-At present (June 2016), the only US credit card authorized for purchases (but not yet cash advances) in Cuba is a Mastercard issued by Florida-based Stonegate Bank.
+Visa and Mastercard (issued by non-US or US-affiliate banks) are widely accepted in Cuba.
 In installations which accept credit cards for purchases, the rate at which your card will be processed (CUC prices are converted to USD for processing) is 1.03.
 Cash advance rates at participating CADECA exchange counters are processed at a rate of 1.0336 (except on weekends or holidays when the rate is slightly higher).
 Cash advances are available also in some banks or ATM machines (providing you have a PIN # for your credit card).
 We are told that if using the ATM machines, only Visa will work.

 The system currently used for debit cards in Cuba is CABAL, incompatible with North America’s Interac.
 Debit cards from some other countries in Europe, Australia, New Zealand and Latin America may function in Cuba.
 While bank machines are available in some major urban centers, we generally do not recommend relying on use of your bank card for monetary needs while traveling in Cuba.